Engaged theory: 3. Integrational analysis (ways of relating)

 This third level of entry into discussing the complexity of social relations examines the intersecting modes of social integration and differentiation.
-These different modes of integration are expressed here in terms of different ways of relating to and distinguishing oneself from others—from the face-to-face to the disembodied.
+These modes of integration are described here as different ways of relating to others and distinguishing oneself—from face-to-face interactions to disembodied forms of connection.
 Here we see a break with the dominant emphases of classical social theory and a movement towards a post-classical sensibility.
-In relation to the nation-state, for example, we can ask how it is possible to explain a phenomenon that, at least in its modern variant, subjectively explains itself by reference to face-to-face metaphors of blood and place—ties of genealogy, kinship and ethnicity—when the objective ‘reality’ of all nation-states is that they are disembodied communities of abstracted strangers who will never meet.
+In relation to the nation-state, for example, we can ask how it is possible to explain a phenomenon that, at least in its modern variant, subjectively explains itself by reference to face-to-face metaphors of blood and place—ties of genealogy, kinship and ethnicity—when the objective 'reality' of all nation-states is that they are disembodied communities of abstracted strangers who will never meet.
 This accords with Benedict Anderson's conception of 'imagined communities', but recognizes the contradictory formation of that kind of community.

 4. Categorical analysis (ways of being)

-This level of enquiry is based upon an exploration of the ontological categories (categories of being such as time and space).
+This level of enquiry is based on an exploration of ontological categories (i.e., categories of being such as time and space).
 If the previous form of analysis emphasizes the different modes through which people live their commonalities with or differences from others, those same themes are examined through more abstract analytical lenses of different grounding forms of life: respectively, embodiment, spatiality, temporality, performativity and epistemology.
 At this level, generalizations can be made about the dominant modes of categorization in a social formation or in its fields of practice and discourse.
-It is only at this level that it makes sense to generalize across modes of being and to talk of ontological formations, societies as formed in the uneven dominance of formations of tribalism, traditionalism, modernism or postmodernism.
+It is only at this level that it makes sense to generalize across modes of being and to speak of ontological formations—societies formed through the uneven dominance of formations such as tribalism, traditionalism, modernism or postmodernism.